KxSystems/rkdb/README/README.md

 Evaluating kdb expressions using R objects
 ------------------------------------------

-You can call kdb functions on passed R objects
+You can call kdb functions on R objects, those will be passed/converted to the kdb side, and the kdb expression will be evaluated:

 ``` r
 execute(h, "raze", list(c(1,2,3), c(4,5,6)))